ietf/www.ietf.org/Information Architecture.md

 ## Main Menu
 * **About the IETF** : Standards and expected menu item, but the "the IETF" part seems incongruous, it would be more normal to have just 'About' or 'About Us'.
    * **Introduction to the IETF** : This is a new page, well visited.
-   * **Groups** : Has little meaning to those outside the IETF and for insiders can be confused with Working Groups.
+   * **Groups** : The title has little meaning to those outside the IETF and for insiders can be confused with Working Groups.
-   * **Open records** : Almost all of this is related to the standards process and so this is not the first place people who know this exists will look for it.
+   * **Open records** : This is a tricky one as it could be considered a reference page (and therefore under About), or a core resource that participants need (and therefore under Participate), or data about the standards process (and therefore under Standards).
-   * **Administration** : Reasonably clear but there are some things like the IETF Trust that people might expect to be under here.
+   * **Administration** : Reasonably clear title and location but there are some things like the IETF Trust that people might expect to be under here.
    * **Liaisons** : Incongruous location for this, and it is possibly not important enough to be even a second level item.
 * **Topics of Interest** : Needs a rethink.
 This was originally intended for current topics, but too much work is needed to keep it up, and the IETF is a slow moving organisation so a topic can stay here for some years.
    * **Automated network management**